THERE IS A DIFFERENCE IN THE JUDGING CRITERIA AND JUDGING TREND

 Sorry if that gives some of you butt hurt or it pisses a few coaches off, but this is an industry where truth and reality is required to get to the next level.
 Hold that back and you will have even more butt hurt when an underdeveloped/unconditioned competitor expects to win, but gets placed in 3rd call-outs.
 So save the sugar coating for the drama folks or sports where everyone gets a Participation Trophy.

-Of course, well conditioned with solid glutes and hamstring are still staples for Bikini, as has been the case for awhile, but a little harder now with tie-in’s that slightly show have been scoring better.
+Of course, well conditioned with solid glutes and hamstrings (see Team USA Athlete Valeria Ocano to the left) are still staples for Bikini, as has been the case for awhile, but a little harder now with tie-in’s that slightly show have been scoring better.

-So, how do you get to the current standard and standout among your fellow competitors?
+So, how do you get to the current “trend” and standout among your fellow competitors?